 (3a.
 Clinical data generated during care delivery; 3b.
 Electronic sources; 3c.
 Susceptibility to inaccuracies/ unintended consequences identified 3d.
-Data collection strategy can be implemented)
+Data collection strategy can be implemented) Rationale

 • The Standing Committee had no concerns regarding this criterion.
-The measure uses data that is collected as part of routine reporting into the STS/ACC TVT Registry as a condition of Centers for Medicare & Medicaid Services (CMS) coverage.
+The measure uses data that are collected as part of routine reporting into the STS/ACC TVT Registry as a condition of CMS' coverage.